TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Meta/Index.rst

          For each key the following sub-property is available:

-         **httpEquivalent:** (Since TYPO3 4.7) If set to 1, the http-equiv attribute is used in the meta tag instead of the "name" attribute.
+         **httpEquivalent:** If set to 1, the http-equiv attribute is used in the meta tag instead of the "name" attribute.
 Default: 0.

          **Example:** ::